nimbusec-oss/nimbusec-plesk/README.md

 This plesk extension allows you to:
 * Manage credentials to access our API
 * Enable/Disable domains on your plesk host to be scanned with nimbusec
-* Manage the schedule of the automated scan tasks of nimbusec on your plesk host
+* Manage the schedule of the automated scan tasks of Nimbusec on your plesk host

 ## Further Information
 For further information please visit https://nimbusec.com or you can write us an e-mail to office@nimbusec.com